 THE GORBURGER SHOW is what might happen if someone got high, watched all four seasons of THE ERIC ANDRE SHOW, fell asleep to THE MUPPET MOVIE, and had a wild sex dream.
 Except whatever would come out of that would likely be more interesting and funny than TJ Miller’s newest Comedy Central show (continuing from Miller’s two-year-long web series).
 Following an alien who forcefully takes over a Japanese talk show, THE GORBURGER SHOW is bland and takes too many cues from your typical talk show to ever get enough laughs.

 Structurally, THE GORBURGER SHOW is interchangeable with THE TONIGHT SHOW: introduce the guest, interview them, play a game, chit-chat, bring on a musical guest, and maybe even visit a sex doll factory in a quest to find the Best Sex Doll money can buy.
 Sure, the host is a giant blue puppet/alien who accidentally ate the show’s lighting guy, but the format (and even occasionally the jokes) aren’t anything that you wouldn’t hear on any other talk show.
-I could even picture Comedy Central’s COLBERT REPORT or INSIDE AMY SCHUMER visiting this sex doll shop, and they’re still well within the realm of normal.
+I could even picture Comedy Central’s COLBERT REPORT or INSIDE AMY SCHUMER visiting this sex doll shop, ask questions like Can I break my sex doll, and they’re still well within the realm of normal.